mtanzim/todo-web/README.md

 ## Running the app

-To setup the database, use [turso](https://turso.tech/) and get the following credentials.
+To setup the database, use [turso](https://turso.tech/) and get the following credentials in a `.env` file at the root.

 ```bash
 LIBSQL_CLIENT_URL=